 There are also two all-weather sports pitches, a golfing academy and riding school nearby and daily use is made of tennis and swimming facilities within minutes of the site.
-In 2016, the school will open a brand new 3,600 m2 Arts & Sports Hall enabling students to benefit from the most modern and well-designed facilities of its kind in Spain.
+In 2016, the school opened a brand new 3,600 m2 Arts & Sports Hall enabling students to benefit from the most modern and well-designed facilities of its kind in Spain.

 For information on summer school click here.

 FOUNDATION STAGE (3 to 5 years): The Early Years programme of the International Primary Curriculum has been developed expressly for young children all over the world.
 The Foundation Stage is so called because in these year groups children are at the very beginning or foundation of their school lives.

 KEY STAGE 1 (5 to 7 years): Children continue to follow their learning goals: curriculum subjects, personal development and international understanding.
 Key Stage 1 children are at an exciting stage of their educational development when they are beginning to become more independent in their thoughts and are eager to learn.

 KEY STAGE 2 (7 to 11 years): While learning, children will be reading, researching, writing, illustrating, working on their own and working in groups.
 Key Stage 2 is a very important time in a child’s life as it is when their independent personality really begins to shine through.